darrenjs/wampcc/README.md

 **Calling a remote procedure**

-C++ lambdas are used to process the asynchronous result of a wamp call, and this usage pattern is the same for other kinds of wamp request.
+C++ lambdas are used to process the asynchronous result of a call request, and this usage pattern is the same for other kinds of request.

 ```c++
 session->call(